Guide to Moving to San Francisco: Everything You Need to Know

 Where you choose to live within San Francisco is nearly as important as your decision to move to SF in the first place.
 Although San Francisco proper is only 46.89 square miles in size, the city is divided into over 100 neighborhoods and micro-neighborhoods.

-Like many major cities, San Francisco’s neighborhoods each have their own personality, vibe, history, landscape, establishments and other characteristics that attract certain types of dwellers.
+Like in many major cities, San Francisco’s neighborhoods each have their own personality, vibe, history, landscape, establishments and other characteristics that attract certain types of dwellers.
 Do your homework before choosing one, taking the following into consideration:

 San Francisco’s Most Popular Neighborhoods